Add new comment

 We are getting accustomed to messages and reports from warring Ukraine—to photos and videos of destroyed cities—to news of the deaths of acquaintances, acquaintances of acquaintances, and some famous people—to the flow of refugees from that country, which has already exceeded three million.
 Indeed, the total number of people who have left their homes since the beginning of “denazification” is already more than six million.

-We are getting accustomed to news about new social media bans and website blockings in Russia, to detentions and arrests for opposing the war, to criminal cases for spreading “fake news” about the Russian army—there are already across the country .
+We are getting accustomed to news about new social media bans and website blockings in Russia, to detentions and arrests for opposing the war, to criminal cases for spreading “fake news” about the Russian army—there are already more than sixty of these across the country .
 We are getting accustomed to the mass exodus from Russia of activists, journalists, famous people, and those who simply do not want to live under Putin’s regime.
 We are getting accustomed to all the new sanctions, rising prices, and empty shelves, to the lack of a number of essential goods.

 Anarchists in St. Petersburg on March 12, standing with an obscene banner (“denazify your own anus, dog!”) at a time when there were more riot police than human beings in the city center.

 On March 21, the list of “extremist organizations” was added to the international corporation Meta.
 Its products (Instagram, Whatsapp, and Facebook, which was previously blocked in Russia) have been and are used by millions of Russians, as well as institutions, including government agencies and state corporations.
-The decision should come into effect after a futile appeal; lawyers are still as to what this will mean for users and marketers.
+The decision should come into effect after a futile appeal; lawyers are still speculating as to what this will mean for users and marketers.

 The social media platform VK also blocks pages at the request of the Prosecutor General’s Office: for instance, the fan-page of the liberal political scientist Yekaterina Schulman, the pages of Left Socialist Action, the Union of Democratic Socialists, the political party “Yabloko,” the student magazine DOXA, and finally, our VK page for avtonom.org.

 One of the journalists who was prosecuted for “fake news,” Alexander Nevzorov, who has been known since the time of perestroika, wanted to publicize some compromising evidence from the 1990s on representatives of the ruling clique.
-But he correctly that after what they have done and are doing, being in power, nothing will discredit them.
+But he correctly concluded that after what they have done and are doing, being in power, nothing will discredit them.

 A sticker in Moscow on Sparrow Hills near Moscow State University: “Death to Putinism—peace to the peoples.”